Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 ## <a name="randomization">Randomization</a>

 <details>
-  <summary><strong>Q:</strong> How can I have multiple sets of prefabs in a foreground placement Randomizer, and on every Iteration select one from each set?
+  <summary><strong>Q: How can I have multiple sets of prefabs in a foreground placement Randomizer, and on every Iteration select one from each set?</strong>
   </summary>

 ---